firstnamenika/firstnamenika.github.io/README.md

 This is a single page personal website that is written in vanilla CSS and vanilla JavaScript.

+The picture in about me section is an old-ish high quality picture of mine that I fiddled with in GIMP.

-JavaScript is taking care of Home button appearance once a user scrolls down, as well as enables a slider in Projects section.
+JavaScript is taking care of Home button appearance once a user scrolls down, enables a slider in Projects section and a credential overlay in Certifications section.

+CSS animates background of navigation bar and About Me section.

 The page is being actively updated.